-My advice for signing up for these startup directories is to sign up for a few at a time.
+My advice for signing up for these startup directories is to sign up for as many as possible.

 Additionally, each directory can also be used as a test-study to see how your site performs in both a functional standpoint and from a lead-acquisition standpoint.

 So pay attention to site attribution (where you get signups and visitors from).